MinecraftMan1013number2/skript-yaml/README.md

 # skript-yaml
 The proper way to do yaml in skript

+Rather then checking the file each time this addon caches the yaml file to memory

 # NOTE
 This is a custom fork of skript-yaml.
 An additional syntax from Skent has been added.